The Chicago Art Institute Will Enrich Your Life.

 Art Institute of Chicago – Fun for just about anyone

-Other than one art history class in college (B+, thank you very much) and one “honorable mention” award in a drawing contest back in high school, I’m mostly a layman when it comes to the world of art.
-Luckily, this is no problem at the Art Institute of Chicago, as they not only have a wide range of exhibits that most anyone can take interest in, but they also do a good job of explaining and introducing exhibits.
+Other than one art history class in college (B+, thank you very much) and one “honorable mention” award in a drawing contest back in high school, I’m mostly a layman in the art world.
+Luckily, this is no problem at the Art Institute of Chicago, as they not only have a wide range of exhibits that almost anyone can take an interest in, but they also do a good job of explaining and introducing exhibits.

-The front entrance has two lion statues, which are symbolic of the standard of artists that have graduated from the School of the Art Institute of Chicago – including Walt Disney, Hugh Hefner, and Orson Welles.
+The front entrance has two lion statues, symbolizing the standard of artists who graduated from the School of the Art Institute of Chicago – including Walt Disney, Hugh Hefner, and Orson Welles.
 (According to the Hop On Hop Off Trolley Tour I took a few days later.)

 It’s a little pricey, but students get in cheaper with a college I.D.
 I’m told Thursdays are free, but I believe that’s for Illinois residents only.
 (Though it’s worth a shot if you find yourself in the area during that time.)

 Whether you choose to go in or just take in the views from the outside, you’ll be struck by the level of creativity in and around this prestigious school and museum.
 I know I was.

 Art Institute Chicago – Better then I Thought it Would Be

 I’m not typically a big art lover, but this museum is actually really cool.
 You don’t have to be into art to appreciate the Art Institute.
 It sits right next to Millennium Park in a beautiful building.
 This place is huge!
 The different rooms just keep going on forever, so definitely give yourself a few hours to walk through it.
 I believe it’s one of the largest art museums in the United States actually.